 The Fallow Ground

 The fallow ground is an option that is sometimes worth exploring.
-These are situations where people may are resting or are relatively happy with their present lives or work.
+These are situations where people may be resting or are relatively happy with their present lives or work.

 Such people may not necessarily be looking for new ideas or directions.
 They may have their interest piqued, however, by stimulating things that show them how they can achieve success.

 Imagine that you want to offer knowledge to such people.
-It can be important: a) to share ideas in a way that respects people and may help them to achieve their goals; b) to not to try to sell anything to them.
+It can be important: a) to share ideas in a way that respects people and may help them to achieve their goals; b) to simply share rather than to try to sell to them.

 Let’s move on to another area that you may consider but much will depend on your approach to this option.